Allyse500/cookie_dough/README.md

 # COOKIE DOUGH
 ## Introduction
 This is my first attempt of a full application in PHP, MySQLi (procedural).
 I prepared this project in attempt to break into the PHP language.
 I have prepared it so its contents and functions will adjust to media size.
-If I were to work to improve this further, possibly for publishing, some things I would do are find a way to remove the spaces granted from the insert of the PHP variables to the textareas, prepare a stronger login system, enable password reset for forgotten passwords, and submit an indicator for publicly listed entries to display when opening the 'My Recipes' prompt box.
+If I were to work to improve this further, possibly for publishing, some things I would do are prepare a stronger login system, enable password reset for forgotten passwords, and submit an indicator for publicly listed entries to display when opening the 'My Recipes' prompt box.

 ## Installation
 *For all downloads, get the latest version relative to your computer type as applicable